rxdvd/coderunner-docker/README.md

 # coderunner-docker

-Multi-container wrapper for the coderunner codebase using `docker-compose` and MongoDB.
+Multi-container wrapper for the coderunner codebase using `docker-compose` and PostgreSQL.

 ## Setup & Usage